Safaris

 But ear notching goes beyond security, it enables the health of the rhino to be monitored and veterinary care to be deployed quickly when needed.
 It is also used to ensure that the genetic diversity of key rhino populations is maintained by monitoring rhino interactions, together with the removed ear notch providing a sample for the ever-growing rhino DNA database.

 Ensuring the genetic diversity of Zimbabwe’s rhino population is of growing importance.
-In the last 12 months Zimbabwe reached a wonderful milestone, with the country’s rhino population numbering more than 1,000 for the first time in 30 years.
+In 2021 Zimbabwe reached a wonderful milestone, with the country’s rhino population numbering more than 1,000 for the first time in 30 years, and it’s now more than 1,500.

 Now the overall population numbers are much brighter, key is to ensure genetic diversity remains strong.
 In the future, individual rhinos will need to be relocated between populations within the country.
 Ear-notching is a key part of the growing strategy to maintain a genetically strong rhino population.

-And, while the pandemic has meant that SARF hasn’t had the opportunity to fly donors to Zimbabwe to be a part of this rare privilege for the past two years, we are very excited that this year there are just a few opportunities to be offered for notching donors to be present and observe this critical activity taking place.
+SARF has had the opportunity to fly donors to Zimbabwe to be a part of this rare privilege for the past four years, and we are very excited that this year there are a few opportunities to be offered for notching donors to be present and observe this critical activity taking place.

 The experience of observing “rhino ops” first hand is never forgotten.
 Once the immobilising dart has taken effect and the rhino goes down, the veterinary team moves in, the rhino is blindfolded, and his ears are blocked to reduce distress as much as possible while they work quickly to get the job done.
 The team’s work is over in a matter of minutes, the immobilising reversal drug injected and the rhino watched from a distance until the vets are happy it has fully recovered from the operation.